Guides & Tutorials (beta)

 6. viewboxStretch: An optional viewbox stretch mode constant defining how the XAML viewbox is stretched when the Gauge control size is changed.
 It can have one of the following values: None, Fill, Uniform, UniformToFill.

 7. actions: An optional JavaScript object that exposes a set of the traits specific actions to be invoked from the client code using CXTPGaugeBaseType::InvokeAction method call.
+If init action is specified, it will be called automatically upon gauge initialization as a function of type function(gauge) {}.

 A simple JSON trait file for the Meter type could resemble the following: